 Son Joseph E. "Joker" Younkin Jr. (1926-1987) was born on March 12 or Sept.
 14, , 1926 in Confluence.
 At the age of 24, on Sept.
 2, 1950, he was united in matrimony with 27-year-old widow Katherine (Friend) Casteel (1923-1997), daughter of Orville and Elma (Fike) Friend and stepdaughter of Carl VanSickle.
 Katherine had been married once before to Jackson Casteel and brought a son, Thomas Casteel, to the second marriage.
-The couple went on to produce three children of their own -- Gerald Younkin, Mary Beeman and Kenneth Younkin.
+The couple went on to produce three children of their own -- Gerald Younkin, Mary Beeman and Kenneth Boyd Younkin.
 They attended the Confluence Church of the Nazarene and Pentecostal Church of Friendsville, MD.
-Their daughter Mary Beeman wrote the Younkin chapter in the 'Mongst the Hills of Somerset book, and this family is pictured in the book as well (see page 429).
+Their daughter Mary Beeman is known to have authored a Younkin chapter in the 'Mongst the Hills of Somerset book, and this family is pictured in the book as well (see page 429).
 Joseph passed away in Meyersdale Community Hospital at the age of 60 on Aug.
 2, 1987.
 His remains were returned to the earth in Ursina Cemetery, with Rev. Thomas Charles officiating.
-His survivors included 11 grandchidlren and three step-grandchildren.
+His survivors included 11 grandchildren and three step-grandchildren.
 Katherine lived for another decade.
 She died at the age of 73, at home in Ursina, on March 1, 1997.